AndraRoman/odin-project-exercises/javascript/calculator/README.md

 #Calculator

 A basic calculator implemented in JavaScript as an introduction to the language.
 Assignment page at [http://www.theodinproject.com/javascript-and-jquery/on-screen-calculator](http://www.theodinproject.com/javascript-and-jquery/on-screen-calculator).
+View [here](https://rawgit.com/cdouglass/odin-project-exercises/master/javascript/calculator/app/calculator.html).

 ##Features
 * Usable with keyboard as well as mouse